nimberledge/approximating-pi/README.md

 If I have added a screenshot or gif of the program here (as there should be), then future me has remembered that I even started this project.
 Ciao.

 ![Circles gif](https://github.com/nimberledge/approximating-pi/blob/main/WOW_Circles.gif "WOW Circles")

+Oh yeah, controls.
+You'll need pygame to run the thing.
+- Left and Right move N up and down.
+- Space and backspace move N by 10.
+- 7 Starts a periodic increase in N. 6 Stops this.
+- 'q' quits.